ladijeevansai/Automatic-object-border-detection/README.md

 STEPS:-

-➡️In this project i had used several linraries like opencv to crop the roi from the image.
+➡️In this project, intially i had used opencv to crop the roi from the image.

 ➡️Then removed the the background from the image using rembg library